debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/docs/developer/experimental-repository.md

 ## Consequences of using packages in experimental

-* Risk of downtimes, including long (bitcoin chain resync)
+* Risk of downtime, including long (bitcoin chain resync)
 * Risk of security issues
 * Risk of breaking the system in a way that's very difficult to fix
-* Risk of various footguns, conflicts in packages, weird/confusing bugs
+* Risk of various foot-guns, conflicts in packages, weird/confusing bugs

 In general the experimental repository is **not and never will be suitable for production use!**